 If you ever need to pull any detail from the original – you will be free to do so at any time.

-How to Convert to Black and White Using Black and White Adjustment Layer
+How to Convert to Black and White Using Adjustment Layers

 There are several ways to convert an image to black and white.
 I recommend doing it in post rather than in-camera.